Amirofcodes/node-pro-mobile/readme.md

 # NODE-PRO Mobile

-## Description du Projet
+## Project Description

-Ce projet est une version mobile de l'application web NODE-PRO, développée avec React Native.
-Il vise à offrir une expérience mobile fluide tout en maintenant une synchronisation avec la version web grâce à une architecture de microservices.
+NODE-PRO Mobile is a mobile version of the NODE-PRO web application, developed using React Native.
+It aims to provide a seamless mobile experience while maintaining synchronization with the web version through a microservices architecture.

 ## C4 Diagram